SilkRose/Pony/stories/metal-magic/metal-magic.md

 Everypony waved back before he took off into the sky.

 Iron finished the tour.
 "This is the end of our tour.
 You've now seen everything we can show you about how we handle scrap metal.
-All those specialty metals from the first half of the tour also get shredded and put into boxes, but they don't need to be sorted since they already are."
+All those specialty metals from the first half of the tour also get shredded and put into boxes, but since they're already sorted, they can skip most of the steps you just saw."

 Everypony stomped in appreciation before exchanging pleasantries and goodbyes.